Validation Application Block (Enterprise Library 5.0)

 Consider you have a class with some properties or methods in it that requires validation for data handled by these methods or properties.
 For example, in the code shown below assume that you need to validate that the Name property has a name-value with 2 - 5 characters in length and an Age property value must be in the range of 1 - 100.

-In order to validate these two properties, we must write validation code in the class itself so before it sets the data for the object, the data is validated as per business rules.
+To validate these two properties, we must write validation code in the class itself so that before it sets the data for the object, the data is validated as per business rules.

 To make the developer community more productive and simply de-couple the validation functionality from the business logic or application code, a Validation Application block can be used.